paulbrowne-irl/knowledgebase-elastic-rag/readme.md

-# Respond to Emails using Local Knowledge
+# (Almost) Automatic responses to emails Emails using pre-collected Business Knowledge

 Many organisations/individuals have piles of documents containing valuable information but are little used after their initial creation.